MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/sms-telesign-twilio.md

 ---
 title: "Agent experience for TeleSign and Twilio channels | MicrosoftDocs"
-description: "Learn about the agent experience when interacting with conversations that originate from the TeleSign and Twilio SMS channels in the Omnichannel for Customer Service app." ms.date: 04/06/2020 ms.topic: article
+description: "Learn about the agent experience when interacting with conversations that originate from the TeleSign and Twilio SMS channels." ms.date: 07/01/2024 ms.topic: article
 author: neeranelli
 ms.author: nenellim